zhangchiyu10/pyC45/README.md

 pyC45
 =====

-python C4.5 decision tree library

-pyC45 is a simple and light C4.5 decision tree package for python which contains only one file “pyC45.py”.
+pyC45 is a super light C4.5 decision tree package for python which contains only one file “pyC45.py”.
 It provides the user a simple and efficient interface to train a C4.5 decision tree and use it to do predictions or classifications.
 The trained decision tree is saved as an XML file so that